ifowl/Producer-Consumer/README.md

 # Producer-Consumer
-Assignment for OS Programming Assignment #1 - Comments are provided within code
+OS Programming Assignment #1 - Comments are provided within code

 ##### Step 1:
 Compile code by using: